 Delivered through Australian Centre for International Agriculture Research (ACIAR)

-This inter-disciplinary research activity aims to reduce unwanted peatland fires through generation of new knowledge to underpin peatland restoration, and develop sustainable livelihoods in restored peatlands.
-Key areas of the research include the socio-economic and biophysical drivers of peatland fire, inclusive and sustainable livelihood options in rewetted peat, and the policy landscape of peatland restoration.
+This inter-disciplinary research activity focused on reducing unwanted peatland fires through generation of new knowledge to underpin peatland restoration, and develop sustainable livelihoods in restored peatlands.
+Key areas of the research included the socio-economic and biophysical drivers of peatland fire, inclusive and sustainable livelihood options in rewetted peat, and the policy landscape of peatland restoration.

-ACIAR is working closely with GoI partners, including MoEF’s BLI and the Peat Restoration Agency (Badan Restorasi Gambut/BRG).
+ACIAR worked closely with GoI partners, including MoEF’s BLI and the-then Peat Restoration Agency (Badan Restorasi Gambut/BRG).

 Senior Program Manager – Environmental Governance and Climate Change